Level 3 Leadership Training

 How does the assessment work?

 First of all, we assess you on an on-going basis during your course training days.
 The last two days of your course are a practical skills assessment.
 During this time, we will be specifically looking at assessing your abilities to safely and effectively teach outdoor practical skills.
-This assessment covers everything contained in your Practical Skills, we aim to have this unit of study completed with you during these days.
+This assessment covers everything contained in your Practical Skills Unit, we aim to have this unit of study completed with you during these days.

 When you run your Forest School sessions in your work place, an assessor will visit one session to assess you whilst you are leading.
 After your session you will receive feedback from your visiting tutor.
 This is a great opportunity to get specific feedback on your session and programme also, your site, setting, logistics and anything else.